bford21/beautiful-jekyll/feedVitalik.md

 The result was a gamified Ethereum transaction visualizer where the goal is to get the highest score possible.
 The Eth falling from the sky are near real time on-chain transactions.
-The size of the Eth symbol is correlated to how much Eth is being transfered and the speed at which it falls is determined by how much gas was paid.
+The size of the Eth symbol is correlated to how much Eth is being transferred and the speed at which it falls is determined by how much gas was paid.

 One of the larger decisions I had to make when starting this project was my data source.
 Where was I going to pull these transactions from?